 - Instead of trapping contaminants in a multi-gallon tank, RO systems send wastewater down the drain, wasting about 4 gallons of water per minute (GPM) – that’s many, many gallons per day!

-If our customers have water that is hard or full of sediment, we want to share the advantages of having Puronics whole-house water conditioner, like our Hydronex iGen model, which meets the highest industry rating standard.
-Call us in order to find out more.
+If you have water that is hard or full of sediment then a Puronics whole-house water conditioner, like our Hydronex iGen model, (which meets the highest industry rating standard) would also be a great option.

 It’s our smartest and most efficient unit for your entire house.
 This unit reduces water hardness, removes bacteria and contaminants, and provides your entire residence or business with healthy crystal clear water, even when using well water or a municipal water supply.
 You can feel secure knowing the iGen monitoring system is keeping your water supply in order.
 Let us list just some positive aspects.
 For example: